About

 Jeff Liao.jpg

-Liao has lectured on his work and process at several institutes, including International Center of Photography, NY; J. Paul Getty Museum, LA, George Eastman House; Kentucky Art Museum; School of Visual Art, NY; Aperture Foundation, NY, and the Museum of the City of New York.
+Liao has lectured widely on his practice and methodology at institutions such as the International Center of Photography, J. Paul Getty Museum, George Eastman House, Kentucky Museum of Art and Craft, School of Visual Arts, Aperture Foundation, and the Museum of the City of New York.

 Education